Abizern/hblog/posts/2012-03-18-simple-localisation-testing.markdown

 ---
 title: Simple Localisation Testing
+description: You don't need to change the device settings
 tags: osx, ios

 ---

 Sometimes you want to test your localisations but you don't want to go through the hassle of